Los Angeles and San Gabriel Valley Railroad: History

 The Monrovia Land and Water Company sold land in Monrovia.
 James F. Crank joined with William Newton Monroe and others in getting Rancho Santa Anita land from Lucky Baldwin in December 1885 to sell.
 The new rail line through the San Gabriel Valley was also a loom to the valley's citrus, nuts and fruit growers, with a new way to get their goods to market.
-The original 1887 Rancho Santa Anita station, later called the Arcadia Santa Fe Station was move to the Fairplex's Rail Giants museum in 1969.
+The original 1887 Rancho Santa Anita station, later called the Arcadia Santa Fe Station was moved to the Fairplex's Rail Giants museum in 1969.
 On Jan.
 17, 1906 Southern California Railway was sold to the Atchison, Topeka and Santa Fe Railway and called the Pasadena Subdivision.

 Lamanda Park had a rail station for goods and passengers.
 Since Lamanda Park had many citrus groves and vineyards, Lamanda Park also had a long side rail line to provided shipping for these goods.
 Prohibition ended the wineries.
 The last Lamanda Park citrus packer was Sierra-Madre Lamanda Park Citrus Association, they boxed oranges, lemons, limes, and grapefruit.
 The packing house was at the corner of Walnut Street and San Gabriel Boulevard.
 The side rail line also brought lumber to Lamanda Park and later cars to the local dealers.
 The main line closed in 1994, but reopened in July 2003 as the MTA Gold Line Light Rail service.